News & Updates

 July 24, 2012- Alumni Innovation Fellow, Ben Arcand, competes again with designer David Heisserer and crew in the 2012 Red Bull Creation competition (a game-building contest).
 Defending their 2011 title, the team had 72 hours to dream up and build a game, which they call "Hunt for Red September".
 Read the Full Story

 June 28, 2012- Center Director, Arthur Erdman, was featured in the Medical Device Daily titled Director of Medical Devices Center sees Changes for Industry, interview by Jim Stommen.
-Read Part 2 of 2 interview (Volume 16, Issue 125).
+(Volume 16, Issue 125).

 June 21, 2012- Center Director, Arthur Erdman, was featured in the Medical Device Daily titled Director of Medical Devices Center sees Changes for Industry, interview by Jim Stommen.
-Read Part 1 of 2 interview (Volume 15, Issue 118).
+(Volume 15, Issue 118).

 June 10, 2012- Alumni Innovation Fellow, Christopher Scorzelli, was interviewed for a StarTribune article titled On the Job with Christopher Scorzelli Read the full story